Skip to content

 Open any video in the detail modal.
 The Transcript section in the right sidebar shows one of these states:

-You can also bulk-transcribe everything in your library from Settings → Transcription → Transcribe all untranscribed videos.
+You can also bulk-transcribe everything in your library from Settings → Library → Transcribe all.

 Searching transcripts globally

-The main search bar at the top of the Library page searches across tags, filenames, and transcripts.
+The main search bar at the top of the Library page runs a single unified search across tags, filenames, and transcripts at once.

-Transcript search uses full-text indexing (SQLite FTS5), so it's fast even across thousands of clips.
+Transcript matching uses full-text indexing (SQLite FTS5), so it's fast even across thousands of clips.
 It's case-insensitive and tolerates diacritics.
+See Unified Search for the full behaviour and how it combines with other filters.

 Filtering to clips that have speech